-In his project role, Rahul’s social science planning and facilitation work is supported by his education and experience in the biological sciences.
-He has prepared socio-economic baseline studies, led Indigenous community engagement programs, and conducted impact assessments for many major projects across western Canada over the past 15 years.
-Rahul is a Registered Professional Planner in British Columbia (BC) and a Member of the Canadian Institute of Planners.
+In his project role, Rahul’s planning and facilitation work is supported by his education and experience in the biological and social sciences.
+He has facilitated major planning processes involving Indigenous communities; municipal, provincial and federal levels of government; and stakeholders designed to reach mutually-beneficial solutions.
+He has prepared baseline studies, led community engagement programs, and conducted assessments for major projects across western Canada over the past 15 years.
+Rahul is a Registered Professional Planner in British Columbia and a Member of the Canadian Institute of Planners.

-In his non-work time, Rahul serves as a committee member for Power To Be, an organization that helps individuals and families with mental, physical, or financial barriers reconnect with nature.
+In his non-work time, Rahul is focused on helping individuals and families with mental, physical, or financial barriers reconnect with nature.

 EMAIL Patrick Tobler

-Pat is a senior biologist in EDI’s Whitehorse office and our Territories Regional Director.
-He opened our Whitehorse office in 2000 and currently leads a team of 25 environmental specialists.
-He has managed many environmental projects including large efforts with private sector, Indigenous, and non-Indigenous government agency clients in Yukon and northern BC.
+Pat is a senior fish biologist in EDI’s Whitehorse office and our Territories Regional Director.
+He opened our Whitehorse office in 2000 and currently leads a team of 20 environmental specialists.
+He has managed many environmental projects including large efforts with private sector, as well as Indigenous, and non-Indigenous government clients in Yukon and northern BC.
 He has played a lead role on hundreds of projects involving aquatic science, erosion and sediment control and environmental assessment.